The Most Common CMD Commands That Every Windows User Should Know

 5- Ipconfig

-This command displays the IP address that your computer is currently using.
+This command displays your computer’s IP address.
 If you use a router, you will see the router’s local network address.

-The Ipconfig command is handy because of its plugins.
-Ipconfig / release first ipconfig / renew then forces the computer to request a new IP address; this is when the laptop claims one of them is not available.
+The Ipconfig command is handy because of its plugins. ipconfig / release first, ipconfig / renew then forces the computer to request a new IP address; this is when the laptop claims one is not available.
 You can use the ipconfig / flushdns command to refresh DNS.

 6- Netstat

-Entering the netstat -an command displays a list of currently open ports and their IP addresses.
+Entering the netstat, a command will display a list of currently open ports and tP addresses.
 It even tells you the port’s status, whether it is listening, set up, or closed.

-This command is handy when looking for a problem with devices connected to a computer or afraid that a trojan has infected your system.
+This command is handy when looking for a problem with devices connected to a computer or when you are afraid that a trojan has infected your system.
 You are trying to detect a malicious connection.

 7- Ping

 Type ping with an IP address or web address to send a series of test packets to the specified address.
-If they reach their destination and return, the device can communicate with the router.
-But if they do not get their goal, you will notice that something is in the way of communication between the device and the computer.
+If the packets reach their destination and return, the device can communicate with the router.
+But if they do not reach their goal, you will notice that something is in the way of communication between the device and the computer.

 8- Pathping

 If there are multiple routers between your computer and the device you are testing, you can use Pathping.
 This command is a more advanced version of the ping command.
-Just type it in the IP address, but unlike ping, it will display the test packets’ path information.
+Type it in the IP address, but unlike ping, it will display the test packets’ path information.

 9- Tracert

 This command is similar to pathping.
 Type it with the IP address or domain you want.
 You will receive information about each step of the journey between your computer and the destination.
-However, the difference between tracert and pathping is that tracert tracks the time between each hop between servers or devices in milliseconds.
+However, the difference between tracers and pathping is that tracers track the time between each hop between servers or devices in milliseconds.

 10- Powercfg

 The powercfg command is compelling for managing and monitoring how much energy your computer consumes.
-You can work hibernation using the powercfg hibernate on and powercfg off orders.
-View power saving statuses currently available on your computer using the powercfg / a command.
+You can work in hibernation using the powercfg hibernate on and powering off orders.
+You can view power-saving statuses currently available on your computer using the powercfg / a command.

-Another command used is powercfg / device query s1_supported, which displays a list of all the devices on the computer that support connected standby.
+Another command used is powercfg / device query s1_supported, which displays a list of all the computer devices supporting connected standby.
 When enabled, you can use these devices to take your laptop off standby, even remotely.

 You can activate it by selecting the device in Device Manager, opening the properties, going to the Power Management tab, and checking to Allow this device to wake the computer.

-The Powercfg / last wake command indicates which device last woke up the computer.
+The Powercfg / last wake command indicates which device last woke the computer.

-Use the powercfg / energy command to create a complete and detailed report of the power consumption of your computer.
+Use the powercfg / energy command to create a complete and detailed report on your computer’s power consumption.
 After completing the order, the relevant information is stored in the specified directory.

-This report alerts you to any system errors that increase the system’s power consumption.
-Like when devices block specific sleep modes.
+This report alerts you to any system errors that increase the system’s power consumption, such as when devices block specific sleep modes.

-Windows 8 added the powercfg / battery report command, which provides a detailed analysis of the time and length of charge and discharge cycles, average battery life, and estimated battery capacity.
+Windows 8 added the powercfg / battery report command, which analyzes the time and length of charge and discharge cycles, average battery life, and estimated battery capacity.

 11- Shutdown